A Successful Philosophy

 “I interned with a law firm in LaGrange,” he said.
 “I went to court, sat in on depositions and helped with DACA cases.
 As one of only two Spanish speakers on staff, I even helped translate in meetings.
 It was a great experience and solidified my intention to pursue a law career.”

 After graduating from Elmhurst in 2013, Carrillo worked for a few years before applying to law school.
-He taught high school in Chicago as part of Teach for America, then took a fundraising job at Elmhurst College, which led to a similar position at Illinois Institute of Technology.
+He taught high school in Chicago as part of Teach for America, then took a fundraising job at Elmhurst University, which led to a similar position at Illinois Institute of Technology.
 Today, he juggles his work as associate director for alumni engagement and giving programs at IIT with part-time law studies.

 “The opportunities I got at Elmhurst, I literally wouldn’t have gotten anywhere else,” he said.